oliverklee/ext-onetimeaccount/Documentation/Index.rst

 ----

-This extension allows users to create a one-time FE account to which they will be automatically logged in (without having to enter a username or password).
+This extension provides a Bootstrap-5-compatible form that allows users to create a one-time FE account to which they will be automatically logged in (without having to enter a username or password).

 ----